vimalrajm/VueProject/README.md

 # VueProject
-Online book publishing and selling project developed using vue and bulma
+Online e-store for books developed using vue and bulma

 ### Used Libraries
 - Bulma